SPECIALIST DENTAL IMPLANTS IN SYDNEY

 How to Look After Your Dental Implant

-Clean between teeth daily with floss or interdental brushes to remove plaque and food debris.
+• Clean between your denture and the implant with dental floss, interdental brushes or a water pix to remove plaque and food particles.

-Following these simple steps helps keep your implants strong, healthy, and long-lasting.
+By following these simple steps, you’ll help keep your zygomatic implants strong, healthy, and long-lasting.

 Cost of Dental Implants in Sydney